biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 https://github.com/login/oauth/access_token
 ```

-Finally we can invoke a github API call for that user using that token.
+Finally we can invoke a GitHub API call for that user using that token.

 The OSF API should work in a similar fashion to access functionality for a logged in user.
 We should be able to push a PDF into OSF using API+oauth2.
 Co-author AI worked on a proof-of-concept (WIP).

 ## Index server

-This year co-author EW created an index for BioHackrXiv as a pilot: http://index.biohackrxiv.org/
+This year co-author EW created an index for BioHackrXiv as a pilot: [https://index.biohackrxiv.org/](https://index.biohackrxiv.org/).
+The [meeting page](https://index.biohackrxiv.org/tag/BH25JP) for the biohackathon this year looks like shown in Figure \ref{index}.

 ## SPAM filtering